 If you have sustained injuries in an accident, getting financial help to pay for your medical bills and cover earnings that you lost due to your accident is important for your recovery.
 In most instances, the party responsible for your injuries will have insurance to cover your accident-related expenses but getting the compensation that you deserve will most likely be a challenge.

-Pasadena-based accident attorneys at Binder & Associates have represented thousands of injured clients all over Southern California.
+Encino-based accident attorneys at Binder Law Group, PLC have represented thousands of injured clients all over Southern California.
 From experience, we have found that insurance companies make it difficult for injured parties to obtain compensation, denying claims or reducing claims to insignificant values that are inadequate to cover medical bills and lost wages.
 Insurance companies look after their own bottom line—not yours.
 This is why it’s crucial to have an experienced law firm beside you when dealing with insurance companies.

 Role of Personal Injury Lawyer

 If you or a loved one has been in a motor vehicle accident, your personal safety comes first so you should seek medical treatment immediately.
-After you have seen a doctor, call the law firm of Binder & Associates.
+After you have seen a doctor, call the law firm of Binder Law Group, PLC.

 Tips for Accident Insurance Claims